Making sense of complexity through data. Leveraging AI to empower people and decisions.

 # Data

-# Calculate Profit As The Differences Between Revenue And Expenses
+# Calculate Profit As The Difference Between Revenue And Expenses

 profit <- revenue - expenses